manuelkiessling/simplecd/README.md

 end-to-end and unit tests in advance, deploying only those deliverables to your environments that don't have failing tests.

-SimpleCD currently utilizes Karma for end-to-end browser testsi, and PHPUnit.
+SimpleCD currently utilizes Karma for end-to-end browser tests, and PHPUnit for unit tests.

 ## Installation